Chenkail/dominion/DEVELOPMENT.md

 ## Player Turn Order

-Turn order follows increasing player index, i.e. Player 2 goes after Player 1 and sits to their left
+Turn order follows increasing player index, i.e. Player 2 goes after Player 1 and sits to their left (in other words, player index increases clockwise when viewed from the top)

 For example, the following code loops over every player in the game, starting with the player whose turn it is: